Updated: Jul 14

 The GM has the big job of establishing the story and the world that will be played in.
 They create it, but don't control it.
 Ultimately the GM and PCs build the story together as the game is played.
 If the teacher is the GM there is so much they can add to help with intentional learning.
 Let me give an example.

-One year we were learning about the pilgrims and their later relationship with the native peoples.
-To give the lessons a bit more life, we played Roll for Shoes, an quick and simple RPG.
+One year we were learning about the pilgrims and their relationship with the native peoples.
+To give the lessons a bit more life, we played Roll for Shoes, a quick and simple RPG.
 My son did not create his own character for this one.
 I set the scene with descriptive detail and he looks at me with the most incredulous look possible and says, "Am I a turkey?!"
 Yes, yes he was.
-He got to be a fly on the wall to some of the events that happened.
+He got to be a "fly on the wall" to some of the events that happened.
 By the end of the game he had saved his turkey flock, stopped a war from breaking out, and pulled some pretty sweet ninja turkey moves.
 He had a blast doing it, once he got over the fact that he was playing as a turkey.

 The beauty of RPGs is that you are basically playing a game of pretend in any setting you like.
 You can give the players problems to solve, situations to figure out, and give them the chance to put themselves in someone else's shoes.
 The game can be set in any time and place.
-You can even add a little extra language arts time by having your kids write out the story of what happened in the game.
+You can even add a little extra language arts time by having your kids write out a short story of what happened in the game.
 This can result in a lovely book of memories over the course of many gaming sessions.

 Are you sold yet?
 I hope so!
 There are a lot of options to choose from in the RPG genre.
 I already mentioned Roll for Shoes.
 It is a free system that requires few supplies and you can find it here: https://rollforshoes.com/.
 Dungeons and Dragons or Pathfinder are very immersive and rules heavy games.
 They can be expensive and time consuming, but also very engaging.
 There are many RPGs based on movies and TV shows too.
 We have played the My Little Pony RPG and Star Wars.

 We recently had a chance to try out Animal Empire from Half-Monster Games.
 It is scheduled for release next month and it is fantastic!
 Character creation is simple and the game is not heavy on rules.
 The book has great information for GMs about how to create a story and locale.
 It has some starting story ideas and even a ready to go story to play.
 Animal Empire allows for a lot of creativity while also not having to come up with everything on your own.
 The mechanics of the game can easily translate into a realm of your own creation too, historical or fictional.
 This is our new favorite, for sure!